M.A. FREQUENTLY ASKED QUESTIONS (FAQs)

 4. What are the main admission requirements?

-Undergraduate grade point average and GRE's are seriously considered although there are no cut-off scores as such.
+Undergraduate grade point average and GRE's are seriously considered although there are no cut-off scores.
 Competency in English is required by a sufficient TOEFL exam score among students for whom English is not their first language.
-Letters of recommendation and essay statements are also considered.
+Letters of recommendation, essay statements, and a CV are also considered.

 5. Is there financial aid?

-Financial aid is limited and typically linked to high GRE scores.
+Financial aid is limited and typically awarded to those with high GRE scores.
 Most students in the program take out loans and work part-time.

 6. Can I get a meaningful research experience as an MA student?

-Yes, one of the most important benefits of the MA program is affording students the opportunity to do research with CUA faculty and other students.
+Yes, one of the most important benefits of the MA program is affording students the opportunity to do research with CUA faculty and other students or work at DC-area institutions.

 7. What are the degree requirements?